Turner Scott Motorsports: Car No. 50 history

 In January 2012, it was announced that Turner Motorsports would field a No. 50 Chevrolet Impala in the Coke Zero 400 that July.
 The entry would be sponsored by Walmart, the company's first foray into NASCAR as a team sponsor, and driven by 1988 Champion Bill Elliott.
 The team utilized Hendrick Motorsports engines, and Trent Owens served as the crew chief.
-Elliott qualified in 6th position and showed competitive speed early, but was taken out in a late race crash, resulting in a 37th-place finish.
+Elliott qualified in sixth position and showed competitive speed early, but was taken out in a late race crash, resulting in a 37th-place finish.

 In late 2013, TSM co-owner Harry Scott Jr. purchased the Phoenix Racing Sprint Cup Series team based in Spartanburg, South Carolina.
 The team, renamed HScott Motorsports, began operating under Scott's ownership at Richmond in September 2013.
 Although he fielded TSM drivers Justin Allgaier and Kyle Larson, his Cup team is unconnected to TSM.

 Nationwide Series

-For the Xfinity Series operations prior to Fall 2010, see Braun Racing.
+For the Xfinity Series operations prior to Fall 2010, see Braun Motorsports.
 For the operations in the Xfinity Series following 2014, see Chip Ganassi Racing.